 Top 5 Social Fitness Hacks

-A group of women sit at a table and give each other high 5
+A group of women are sitting at a table and giving each other high fives.

 What are your best tips for good relationships in everyday (work) life?

-Good relationships boost motivation, well-being, and performance – both at work and in private.
-Research on high-quality connections shows that short, high-quality contacts characterized by trust, respect, and positive energy boost mood, learning ability, and performance.
+Good relationships are a turbocharger for motivation, well-being, and performance – both at work and in our personal lives.
+Research on high-quality connections shows that short, high-quality interactions characterized by trust, respect, and positive energy boost mood, learning ability, and performance.

-Recent reports also confirm that strong relationships within a team are associated with greater well-being and productivity.
-At the same time, not everyone around the world feels "very connected"—there's room for improvement.
+Recent reports also confirm that strong team relationships are associated with greater well-being and productivity.
+At the same time, far from everyone worldwide feels "very connected"—there's room for improvement.

-Here are my top 5 social fitness hacks for everyday life – start small, look big:
+Here are my top 5 social fitness hacks for everyday life – start small, have a big impact:

 1. The energy cycle

 Ask yourself in the evening: Who gave me energy today?
 Who did I give energy to?
-Who will I consciously reach out to tomorrow?
+Who will I consciously talk to tomorrow?

-Mini-action: Send a short thank-you DM to someone and arrange a 10-minute walk-and-talk (on-site or remotely).
+Mini-action: Send a person a short thank-you DM and arrange a 10-minute walk-and-talk (in person or remotely).

 2. Real breaks – without an agenda